rodeyseijkens/nixos-config/README.md

 <details>
 <summary>
-gen-commit.sh
+gen-commit (package)
 </summary>

-**Description:** This script generates commit messages using the LLM command following Conventional Commits format with gitmoji and scopes.
-It can analyze staged changes, all changes, or untracked files and automatically generate appropriate commit messages.
+**Description:** `gen-commit` is provided as a flake input (see `inputs.gen-commit` in `flake.nix`) and exposes a binary for generating Conventional Commit messages using an LLM.
+It's not a local shell script in the `scripts/` folder but is available via the flake package.

 **Usage:** `gen-commit` with various options:

 **Options:**

-- `-h, --help` - Show help message
+- `-h, --help` — Show help message
-- `-m, --model` - Specify LLM model (uses llm's configured default if not specified)
+- `-m, --model MODEL` — Specify the model to use with llm
-- `-p, --print` - Print generated message only (no commit)
+- `-p, --print` — Print the generated message only (no commit)
+- `-D, --debug` — Enable debug mode (no real commit)
+- `-v, --verbose` — Show all output
-- `-s, --staged` - Analyze staged changes only
+- `-a, --all` — Analyze all changes
-- `-c, --commit` - Automatically commit without confirmation
+- `-c, --commit` — Automatically commit without confirmation
-- `-w, --workspace` - Specify scope for commit message
+- `-s, --scope SCOPE` — Specify scope for commit message
-- `-D, --debug` - Show verbose output

 **Examples:**

-- `gen-commit` - Interactive mode analyzing all changes
+- `gen-commit` — Interactive mode
-- `gen-commit -s` - Analyze staged changes only
+- `gen-commit -a` — Analyze all changes (staged, unstaged & untracked)
-- `gen-commit -c` - Auto-commit all changes
+- `gen-commit -c` — Auto-commit all changes
-- `gen-commit -p -s` - Print message for staged changes
+- `gen-commit -p` — Print message only (no commit)
-- `gen-commit -w frontend` - Use 'frontend' as scope
+- `gen-commit -s frontend` — Use 'frontend' as scope

 </details>